 (1) All activities, including storage, involving flammable or explosive materials shall include the provision of adequate safety devices against the hazard of fire and explosion.
 All standards enforced by the Occupational Safety and Health Administration shall be adhered to.
-Burning Deleted: that particular of waste materials in open fire is prohibited, as enforced by the Ohio Environmental Protection Agency.
+Burning of waste materials in open fire is prohibited, as enforced by the Ohio Environmental Protection Agency.
 The use or storage of flammable or explosive materials shall be adequately protected by fire-fighting and fire-protection equipment or be such safety devices as are normally required for such activities.
-Activities involving the use and storage of flammable and explosive materials shall be removed from adjacent facilities or activities to a distance compatible with the potential danger involved.
+Activities involving the use and storage of